Basic RiderCourse (BRC)

 The Basic RiderCourse is a 15-hour program, which provides classroom and actual motorcycle operator training in a controlled, off-street environment.

-No experience is necessary and motorcycles are furnished; a good sense of balance is required (you must be able to ride a bicycle).
+No experience is necessary and motorcycles are provided; a good sense of balance is required (you must be able to ride a bicycle).
 The minimum age permitted to take this course is 15.

 Reciprocity for Out-of-State Motorcycle Rider Training Courses - for riders applying for their Michigan motorcycle endorsement (CY) that have completed their training course outside the State of Michigan.